 Doing marketing through this kind of conversation is called conversational marketing.
 This can be described as live chat.

 This conversational marketing can be done through various channels.
 It can be a phone call, messaging, email thread, etc.

 However, at first, the marketer has to find out which channel the audience is mostly on.
 Then they need to convince the audience or the customer to give the marketer some time for the conversation.

-Here many issues can occur like time loss, productivity loss.
+Here many issues can occur like time loss and productivity loss.
 But the marketer has to be patient as these clients are really potential.
 So, this type of marketing can be proven very effective depending on the situation.

 30. Conversion Rate Marketing

 The conversion rate refers to converting potential customers into revenues.
-Money or revenue is the main judging criteria here.
+Money or revenue is the main judging criterion here.